 How We Operate

-Members meet 3 times/year in Washington, D.C. to engage with external stakeholders and to engage in working sessions that advance member companies and the industry.
+Members meet twice/year in Washington, D.C. to engage with external stakeholders and to engage in working sessions that advance member companies and the industry.

 The steering committee meets on a weekly basis to provide input regarding outreach to consumer groups and regulators, and to discuss research and proposals regarding relevant legal and compliance matters.